juliaclement/screenwriting/README.md

 Convert .fountain files to .odt.

 [Odf2fountain](https://github.com/juliaclement/screenwriting/tree/main/odf2fountain):
-Convert .odt files formatted acording t our rules to .fountain files
+Convert .odt files formatted acording to our rules to .fountain files

 ## To do: